Nahelou/api-geneanet/README.md

-# The rest API for the Geneanet webscraper en geocoder
+# The rest API for the Geneanet webscraper and geocoder

 Includes API Server utilities: